 Crop Disease Identification

 Gis remote sensing in agriculture makes it simpler to recognize contaminations and pest attacks in crops over huge areas at starting stages.
 This gives producers an adequate opportunity to apply any counter means to safeguard the harvests from any tremendous losses.
 This becomes possible through satellite imaging and examination.

 Perhaps the primary element in ensuring a sound yield of harvests is the appropriate support of soil.
 It directly influences the harvest.
-Any progressions in farm management or farming system cause soil changes, which in turn influences soil capacity of production.
-Characteristics, for instance, Soil salinity, Soil pH, organic substance level and soil texture can be recognized using remote detecting and that data can be analyzed to carry out any significant soil treatment.
+Any progressions in farm management or farming system cause soil changes, which in turn influence soil capacity of production.
+Characteristics, for instance, Soil salinity, Soil pH, organic substance level, and soil texture can be recognized using remote detection and that data can be analyzed to carry out any significant soil treatment.
 Soil moisture mapping gives a precise assessment of water content in the soil which can help with carrying out any upgrades in the irrigation system structure.